alessiopassalacqua/time-series-with-r/README.md

 by *Rob J Hyndman and George Athanasopoulos*

-The goal is reproduce the time serie analysis by using a real dataset.
+The goal is reproduce the time serie analysis proposed by the book's authors by using a real dataset.

 The data used for the example purpose are the stock price of FC Juventus, italian football team